YasaswiS/BooleansCalendar/README.md

 ## Summary

-With this Calendar application, users can schedule events by designating a specific date to be notified of the event, writing a description of the event, & setting a specific time to be notified of the event.
+With this Calendar Application, users can schedule events by designating a specific date to be notified of the event, writing a description of the event, & setting a specific time to be notified of the event.
 The user will be notified of the events via their smartphone or by e-mail.
-May add functionality by linking it to canvas.
+We may add functionality by linking it to Canvas.

 ## Website

 Click [here](https://booleans-website.herokuapp.com/) to access the website.

-NOTE: CSS formatting has not fully been implemented into the website, which will be a goal for the coming week.
-Complete CSS formatting can be seen if run via LocalHost, or by looking at the picture below.

 ![Home Page Screenshot](https://user-images.githubusercontent.com/71394490/112705180-d5cb3f80-8e5a-11eb-9c53-c50d1347e9b0.png)